A Minute With: Sean Hannity on 'disconcerting' election, matchmaking

-LOS ANGELES (Reuters) - Sean Hannity, the longtime Fox News Channel anchor and strong voice for American conservatives, is used to taking criticism from all comers, but it was his own unhappiness with his flabby self last year that pushed him to take up a new fight - that of “street” martial artist.
+LOS ANGELES, Oct 29 (Reuters) - Sean Hannity, the longtime Fox News Channel anchor and strong voice for American conservatives, is used to taking criticism from all comers, but it was his own unhappiness with his flabby self last year that pushed him to take up a new fight - that of “street” martial artist.

 “It’s a tough, tough workout,” the 52-year-old said of his regimen of jiu-jitsu, blade and firearm training.
 “It’s also really great self-defense ...
 I‘m building muscles that I’ve never had before.”